by Dr. Sarah Anne Edwards, LCSW, PhD

-People relate easily to this term, much more so than its technical counterpart avolition, a lack of motivation that makes it hard to start or finish even simple, everyday tasks and more.
-When you’re stuck in The Impossible Task, there is a constant thought of wanting to these complete tasks, but there’s no oomph to do them, like pressing down the gas pedal on a car but nothing happens.
-It can feel paralyzing because it can’t be overcome by and reason, logic, or willpower alone.
+People relate easily to this term, much more so than its technical counterpart avolition, a lack of motivation that makes it hard to start or finish even simple, everyday tasks, and more.
+When you’re stuck on The Impossible Task, there is a constant thought of wanting to complete these tasks, but there’s no oomph to do them, like pressing down the gas pedal on a car but nothing happens.
+It can feel paralyzing because it can’t be overcome by reason, logic, or willpower alone.
 You can feel ashamed, guilty, angry, and disappointed in yourself.

 The Impossible Task can be for only a few specific things, lots of things, or nearly everything.

 More complex or important things of important consequence can also become Impossible Tasks.
-Tasks such as opening the mail, doing the taxes, applying for college, completing an important work project, making or going to a doctor appointment.
+Tasks such as opening the mail, doing the taxes, applying for college, completing an important work project, and making or going to a doctor’s appointment.

 No. The Impossible Task is not an official mental illness.
 It is a symptom, however, that can occur with several different mental health conditions.
-My clients who have been faced The Impossible Task have been suffering from conditions like major depression, anxiety and panic attacks, ADHD, Post Traumatic Distress Disorder, Obsessive-Compulsive Disorder, Bipolar Disorder, or an adjustment disorder arising from overwhelming life circumstances like the death of a loved one, an ugly divorce or custody issue, loss of a job, etc.
+My clients who have faced The Impossible Task have been suffering from conditions like major depression, anxiety and panic attacks, ADHD, Post Traumatic Distress disorder, Obsessive Compulsive Disorder, Bipolar Disorder, or an adjustment disorder arising from overwhelming life circumstances like the death of a loved one, an ugly divorce or custody issue, loss of a job, etc.

 How do simple tasks I’m capable of doing and want or need to do become impossible?

-To learn more about what happens, and doesn’t happen, in the brain with The Impossible Task, see “You’re Not Lazy … You May Be Stuck in The Impossible Task.”
+To learn more about what happens, and doesn’t happen, in the brain with The Impossible Task, see “You’re Not Lazy … You May Be Stuck in The Impossbile Task.”

 Procrastination is voluntarily deciding to put off or delay something you resist doing that could best be done sooner than later.
 The Impossible Task is not voluntary.
-There is no decision to do something later, though often out of frustration, disappointment or shame you might tell ourselves you’ll do it later, tomorrow or next week, but later, tomorrow or next week, it’s the same as today.
+There is no decision to do something later, though often out of frustration, disappointment, or shame you might tell yourself you’ll do it later, tomorrow or next week, later, tomorrow or next week, it’s the same as today.
 Even at the last minute when procrastinators usually do get it done, you still can’t do it.

 This is very sad because this is not our fault.
 You are not lazy!!

-What is Best to React to Being Stuck in The Impossible Task?
+What is the best way to react to being stuck in The Impossible Task?

-In the article “You’re Not Lazy … You May Be Stuck in The Impossible Task”, you’ll find nine more suggestions that have helped others and will hopefully help you too.
+In the article “You’re Not Lazy … You May Be Stuck in The Impossbile Task”, you’ll find nine more suggestions that have helped others and will hopefully help you too.

 Can family and friends help?

 They may offer tons of suggestions you’ve already tried that didn’t help.
-The kinds of suggestions that would help someone who’s being lazy, or procrastinating, or dragging their feet in frustration.
-They may resort to prodding, cajoling, or criticizing.
+The kinds of suggestions that would help someone who’s being lazy, procrastinating or dragging their feet in frustration.
+They may resort to prodding, cajoling or criticizing.
 It’s all with good intentions.
 This is not their fault either.
 They want us to be happy, successful, and competent individuals.
 Just as you want to be, but unfortunately these kinds of efforts only make matters worse.
 Just as they don’t help when you try to use them on yourself.
-This misunderstanding can harm close relationships because of the frustration it causes both for them and us.
+This misunderstanding can harm close relationships because the frustration it cause both for them and us.

 You need to let them know what you’re going through and what you need from them.
 It may help to direct them to the article “You’re Not Lazy … You May Be Stuck in The Impossible Task.”
 Once they understand they will hopefully drop unrealistic expectations and offer love, support, compassion, praise and if needed, assistance.
 That can really help.
 For more on how they can help see You Can Help.